amywzhou/DH110-AMYZ/README.md

 - Error Prevention: The search feature does not have any error prevention for spelling.
 Identify how the lack of spellcheck impacts the average user.
 The participant had an overall good impression about the site, but did express some frustrations about the heuristic violations above.
 The UT was very helpful during my design process as the participant’s thoughts while completing the tasks, the SUS questionnaire, and PRC provided insight on how a different user may experience issues that I didn’t personally face.

-<iframe width="640" height="360" src="https://drive.google.com/file/d/1LqcTV2cuoPgD-3xbtQ9iSvX-vHCjsjd7/view?usp=sharing" title="Usability Test" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://drive.google.com/file/d/1LqcTV2cuoPgD-3xbtQ9iSvX-vHCjsjd7/preview" width="640" height="480" allow="autoplay"></iframe>

 The thorough analysis of the usability test of sustain.org can be found [here](https://github.com/amywzhou/DH110-AMYZ/blob/main/assignment02/Pilot%20UT.md).